 We use your email address only for the following purposes:

 - Account management: This means we email you to facilitate your control over your Epicinium account.
-For example, when you indicate that you forgot your password, we can send you a password reset token.
+For example, when you first create your account we may send an email asking you to verify your email address, and when you indicate that you forgot your password, we can send you a password reset token.
 We also email you when we notice suspicious activity, like when someone unsuccessfully attempts to log in to your account.

-- Updates (only opt-in): If you indicate that you want to receive these during the registration process (or on the Epicinium front page), we will send you occasional updates about the development of Epicinium.
-There are two variants: one where we keep you up to date with the latest developments approximately once per week, and one where we only email you about our crowdfunding campaign (when it has started or is about to start) and send you a few updates about that while it lasts.
-With either variant, you can always unsubscribe by clicking the "unsubscribe" link in our emails.
+- Updates (only opt-in): If you indicate that you want to receive these on the Epicinium front page or during the registration process, we will send you occasional updates about the development of Epicinium.
+You can always unsubscribe by clicking the "unsubscribe" link in our emails.

-If the Discord application is running while you play Epicinium, the applications will share some information to enable Discord Rich Presence functionality, specifically: your username on both services and metadata on what you're doing in-game (waiting in a lobby, or playing a 4ffa game on a specific map, for instance).
+If the Discord application is running while you play Epicinium, the applications will share some information to enable Discord Rich Presence functionality, specifically: your username on both services and metadata on what you're doing in-game (waiting in a lobby, or playing versus AI on a specific map, for instance).
 If you don't want this, you can disable Discord Rich Presence in the Epicinium settings menu (or just don't run Discord).
 This functionality will only activate after the first login in Epicinium.

 We handle your data with care.
 We would expect no less concerning our own personal data.
 We will never sell your data to third parties.
 We will not share your data with third parties, except strictly for the express purposes outlined above (for example, we use Google Groups to send our weekly updates).